So we covered the basics (and then some) of TIE Fighters in my previous article. Here I'd like to briefly go over their

-- Does that squadron have the Swarm special rule, regardless of whether or not Swarm is being used?
+- Does that squadron have the Swarm keyword, regardless of whether or not Swarm is being used?

 - Is that squadron attacking another squadron?

 |Mauler Mithel, stop watching C-SPAN and get back to work!|

 - Mauler Mithel needs to complete a movement.
 This means he will not trigger on placement (such as if he is overlapped and redeployed in base contact with the overlapper) and he will not trigger unless he is able to move and chooses to do so (even if he just flies around doing space-donuts and lands in exactly the same place).

 - He deals damage only to foes engaged with him after the movement.This means that enemy squadrons that are obstructed to him (hiding behind ships, hiding in obstacles) after he ends his movement are not damaged, as he is not engaging them.

 |You' too will soon have the same smug look on your face!|

 The blue to black dice upgrade is something of a "sidegrade" - it provides superior average damage (2.57 with the Swarm reroll, 2.25 without, which is about a 25% to 33% upgrade in average damage, with the greater benefit being in situations without Swarm) but at the cost of no chances for an accuracy result on dice.
 This makes Valen Rudor particularly good at beating up on regular generic squadrons but not great at going after aces - he still does all right against brace-only aces (by doing the occasional burst of 3 damage which is braced down to two) but he's miserable against aces with a scatter token, who can just ignore his attack.
 Overall, the black dice anti-squadron attack is superior, but it comes with that caveat.